Assignment 1: Student Learning Outcomes

 The best way to learn how to effectively use student learning outcomes, sometimes called learning objectives, is to try your hand at developing them.
 Do it.
 You will write two (2) specific student learning outcomes for college students in an area or discipline that you now teach or are likely to teach in the future.

-Submit your drafts in the K-State Online dropbox by (TBA).
-We'll spend some time in class that day sharing and giving/getting feedback.
-Your final versions may be submitted by September 18, so you'll have time to consider your classmates' feedback and revise, if you think that's a good idea.
+Submit your drafts in the K-State Online dropbox by September 25 by 12pm.
+We'll spend some time in class the following day sharing and giving/getting feedback.
+Your final versions may be submitted by October 1, so you'll have time to consider your classmates' feedback and revise, if you think that's a good idea.
 You may plan to incorporate these two student learning outcomes or objectives as part of your work in Assignment #2.
 But you won't have to use them again.
 It's up to you.

 For each student learning outcome, you should include: